 - Prediction data: The prediction results from all single and batch predictions made in the application.

-Note the following when creating an application from a Leaderboard model:
+The following is not supported when creating an application from a Leaderboard model:

-- You cannot create an application from time series models on the Leaderboard.
+- You cannot create an application from time series models on the Leaderboard—you must do it from the deployment.

 - You cannot duplicate apps that have been created from Leaderboard models.